Stephen Ward: Trial and death

 On 9 August, a coroner's jury ruled Ward's death as suicide by barbiturate poisoning.
 According to reports, Ward left several notes, one of which read, "I'm sorry to disappoint the vulture [...]
 I feel the day is lost.
 The ritual sacrifice is demanded and I cannot face it".
 On the day of the inquest, after a private memorial service at the chapel in St Stephen's Hospital, Ward's remains were cremated at Mortlake Crematorium.
+"Though his solicitor had asked that no flowers be sent, there was a wreath of two hundred roses from, among others", English playwrights John Osborne and Arnold Wesker, theatre critic Kenneth Tynan, writers Angus Wilson and Alan Sillitoe, and musician Acker Bilk, "who later withdrew his name".
+"With the flowers came a note: “To Stephen Ward, victim of British hypocrisy.”"
+Tynan stated that "British society created him, used him, and ruthlessly destroyed him.
+The Establishment has closed its ranks around its body."

 In their accounts of the security aspects of the Profumo affair, Anthony Summers and Stephen Dorril provide extra information concerning Ward's last hours, his movements and his visitors.
 They also quote from an interview with "a former MI6 operative", who asserted that Ward had been murdered by an agent working on behalf of MI6.
-The main motive for the killing was Ward's ability to embarrass the government and the Royal family.
+The main motive for the killing was Ward's ability to embarrass the government and the royal family.
 The method, apparently, was to encourage Ward to continue to take barbiturates until a fatal dose had been ingested.
 The reporter Tom Mangold, one of the last to see Ward alive, dismisses the murder theory, while allowing that there are unexplained circumstances relating to Ward's death.